Find Your Perfect School

-Zoo educators earn an average of $42,011 annually, but the actual salary will depend on numerous factors.
+Zoo educators earn an average salary of $42,862 annually, but the actual salary will depend on numerous factors.
 Larger institutions tend to pay more and provide more benefits, but the duties may be more demanding.

 Among the skills that zoo teachers must possess are computer and communication skills and writing, speaking, and photography skills.
 Being a people person is crucial, too, since they deal with people of all ages from all walks of life – zoos and aquariums are, after all, popular destinations.
 Physical fitness is also necessary.